Soldier Field: Subsequent developments

-In February of 2022, Mayor Lori Lightfoot announced the formation a working group to study and "make recommendations for strategic investments and reimagine Chicago’s lakefront collection of iconic cultural venues and open space," inclusive of Soldier Field.
+In February 2022, Mayor Lori Lightfoot announced the formation a working group to study and "make recommendations for strategic investments and reimagine Chicago's lakefront collection of iconic cultural venues and open space," inclusive of Soldier Field.

-In April of 2024, Dirk Lohan released a proposal for a roof structure over the stadium.
+In April 2024, Dirk Lohan released a proposal for a roof structure over the stadium.

 Public transportation

-The closest Chicago 'L' station to Soldier Field is the Roosevelt station on the Orange, Green and Red lines.
+The closest Chicago "L" station to Soldier Field is the Roosevelt station on the Orange, Green and Red lines.
 The Chicago Transit Authority also operates the #128 Soldier Field Express bus route to the stadium from Ogilvie Transportation Center and Union Station.
-There are also two Metra stations close by: the Museum Campus/11th Street station on the Metra Electric Line, which also is used by South Shore Line trains, and 18th Street, which is only served by the Metra Electric Line.
-Pace also provides access from the Northwest, West and Southwest suburbs to the stadium with four express routes from Schaumburg, Lombard, Bolingbrook, Burr Ridge, Palos Heights and Oak Lawn.
+There are also two Metra stations close by: Museum Campus/11th Street station on the Metra Electric District, which also is used by South Shore Line trains, and 18th Street station, which is normally only served by the Metra Electric Line.
+Pace also provides access from the Northwest, West and Southwest suburbs to the stadium with four express routes from Schaumburg, Lombard, Bolingbrook, Burr Ridge, Palos Heights, and Oak Lawn.